NYT Leaks Some of Desperate Dems' Secret Anti-Kavanaugh Letter

 Fortunately, Senator Grassley said it won’t change the timeline one bit.

-Senator Cornyn calls it for what it is — unbelievable.
+Senator Cornyn calls it what it is — unbelievable.

 Let me get this straight: this is statement about secret letter regarding a secret matter and an unidentified person.
 Right. https://t.co/G6qVWdITbo